Enoch-Tadesse/A2SVGradeCalculatorCLI/README.md

-A sipmple CLI tool built using GO that calculates and display GPA of students.
+A sipmple CLI tool built using GO that calculates and display average grade of students.